AliceO2Group/InfoLogger/doc/README.md

     * Archived messages can still be accessed from infoBrowser through the Archive menu.
     * See other administrative commands possible with `/opt/o2-InfoLogger/bin/infoLoggerAdminDB -h`

+## API for developers

+The InfoLogger library allows to inject messages directly from programs, as shown in the examples below.

 * Compile a sample program using InfoLogger library:
   * (C++ 14):